 Compared to Dan gaining thirty pounds in ten weeks, gaining an estimated eight pounds of muscle over the course of five months might not sound like a lot, but that’s actually quite rapid progress for someone who’s already built such a solid foundation.

-Okay, now let’s talk about strength standards for naturally skinny guys.
+Okay, now let’s talk about strength standards for ectomorphs.

-How strong should a hardgainer be after a year of lifting?
+How strong can an ectomorph get with a year of lifting?

-Most naturally skinny guys are able to laugh at the muscle growth standards, shooting way past them… but then the strength standards seem totally out of reach.
+Most ectomorphs are able to laugh at the muscle growth standards, shooting way past them.
+With the strength standards, though, we have the opposite problem: they seem totally unrealistic.
 Why do we keep hearing that within our first year of lifting, we should be able to bench press over 225 pounds?
-That sounds insane!
+That’s insane!

 When we’re looking at this 235-pound target, we need to keep in mind that we’re talking about the average man here, and the average man is starting off with roughly 80 pounds of muscle mass.
 Then, during his first year of lifting, he can make it up to around 100 pounds of overall muscle mass.
 That means that he only needs to bulk up his chest muscles a tiny bit in order to have the horsepower he needs to bench 235 pounds.